Georg Danzer: Career

-Beginnings; „Jö schau“, 1967–79
+Beginnings; „Jö schau“, 1967–1979

 In 1967 Danzer had started to write and play music after he returned from a longer hitchhiking tour of Crete, Hamburg, and Sweden.
 The next year he released his first single, Vera, and appeared on Austrian broadcast, but did not get a contract.
 Hitradio Ö3 editor Eva-Maria Kaiser took notice of him in 1970, and suggested that he could make a living by writing lyrics for "almost everybody in Vienna".
 During the next three years he wrote texts for Marianne Mendt, Margot Werner, Erika Pluhar, André Heller, Wolfgang Ambros and the singer Wilfried.
 With Heller, Mendt and other young musicians, „Schurli" often met in Gerhard Bronner's Cabaret Fledermaus.

 During this time, singer-songwriters began to sing in Viennese German or even slang, exemplified by hits such as Wia a Glock'n (Marianne Mendt 1970; lyrics: Gerhard Bronner) and Da Hofa (Wolfgang Ambros 1971; lyrics by Joesi Prokopetz.
 For a while, Danzer was a member of the band The Madcaps and wrote a couple of their songs, among them Schneemensch, Sommer is, John Wayne.

 In 1973, Danzer released the album Honigmond, which Danzer partially financed himself and flopped.
-In 1974, the concept album Der Tätowierer und die Mondprinzessin was released together with a book whillich he ustrated.
+In 1974, the concept album Der Tätowierer und die Mondprinzessin was released together with a book which he illustrated.
 In 1975 Jö schau, a comic song about a streaker at the Café Hawelka, became a No 1 in the Austrian charts and stayed there for 20 weeks.
 In the same year the album Ollas leiwand (Slang for "Everything's all right") was released.

 1976 brought good news for Danzer: his first daughter, Daniela, was born, and he got a contract with a major label Polydor.
 Furthermore, English Music Week "Star of the Year", and five of his songs formed the soundtrack for the first Kottan ermittelt TV series.

 Danzer moved towards Germany.
 In Berlin, the album Unter die Haut was produced in 1977.